MySQL® settings

 Mdb offline mode disable lag

-All interfacesThe replication lag (in seconds) before switching MySQL® to
+All interfacesSpecifies the replication lag (in seconds) before switching MySQL® to

 Mdb offline mode enable lag

-All interfacesThe replication lag (in seconds) before switching MySQL® to
+All interfacesSpecifies the replication lag (in seconds) before switching MySQL® to

-offline_mode = ONso that users get up-to-date data.The minimum value is
+offline_mode = ONso that users get up-to-date data.The valid values range from

 Mdb preserve binlog bytes

-All interfacesThe size of the binary logs (in bytes) to store on cluster hosts.
+All interfacesSets the size (in bytes) of binary logs to store on cluster hosts.

 Mdb priority choice max lag

-All interfacesThe replication lag (in seconds) before switching the cluster host role from replica to master.
-The value must be less than the Mdb offline mode enable lag value.
+All interfacesSpecifies the replication lag (in seconds) before a host is promoted from replica to master.
+Make sure it is less than Mdb offline mode enable lag.

 Net read timeout

-All interfacesThe maximum number of seconds to wait for more data from a network connection before aborting the read.
+All interfacesSets the maximum number of seconds to wait for more data from a network connection before aborting the read.

 . -